Paravur Synagogue

-The Paravur Synagogue (בית הכנסת פראבור; പറവൂർ ജൂതപള്ളി), also known as the Parur Synagogue, is a former Orthodox Jewish congregation and synagogue, located on Jewish Street in North Paravur (Parur), in the state of Kerala, India.
+The Paravur Synagogue (בית הכנסת פראבור; പറവൂർ ജൂതപള്ളി), also known as the Parur Synagogue, is a former synagogue, located on Jewish Street in North Paravur (Parur), in the state of Kerala, India.
 The former synagogue is one of the largest and most complete among the Jewish synagogues in Kerala.

 Built by the Malabar Jews, it has undergone successive phases of destruction and reconstruction.
 The present synagogue complex dates from 1616 CE, but it was built on top of a much older building speculated to have been constructed as early as 750 CE or 1105 CE, making it one of the oldest synagogues in India and the Commonwealth of Nations.
 The former synagogue is closed for worship.
 It has been renovated by the Government of Kerala and, in 2014, was opened to the public as the Kerala Jews History Museum, a Jewish museum.

 History

 Jewish people had been arriving in Kerala since 1st millennia BC for trading, and their communities were mostly settled around today's Kodungallur region (which was then a trading port named Muziris) and Kollam.
 They received royal patronage and special rights from the local Chera kings such as Cheraman Perumal and established Synagogues at their respective settlements for public worship.
 This was documented in the copper plates dated 10th century AD issued by Bhaskara Ravi Varman to the Jewish community leader Joseph Rabban.